StamatisChr/tfe-fdo-podman-logforwarding-fluentbit/README.md

 ## What is this guide about?

-This guide is to have Terraform Enterprise running with Podman on disk mode.
+This guide is to have Terraform Enterprise running with Podman on disk mode and log forwarding to a file on the host with Fluent-bit.
 Follow the steps and an EC2 instance will be created, with proper DNS entries and security group, TFE will be installed and once TFE is installed an admin user, a TFE organization and a TFE workspace will be created for you.
 The scope of this guide is to be used as an example, it should not be used as is for production purposes.